 Finally, soaking feet in warm or hot water feels good!
 It’s relaxing, soothing, and reduces stress.

 It helps to keep track of how much salt you consume when it comes in the form of premade, processed foods.

 When you are cooking meals at home, there's no need to track salt intake... you'll know it because your food will taste too salty if you use too much!

-We won't go into dispelling all of these poorly backed recommendations, but know this: Salt is an essential nutrient to the human body, so much so that if you don't eat salt, you will die!
+We won't go into dispelling all of these poorly backed recommendations relate to salt intake.
+Instead we'll leave you with this: Salt is an essential nutrient to the human body, meaning you need to eat it to stay alive.